 magic_quotes_runtime = Off (Magic quotes for runtime-generated data, e.g. data from SQL, from exec(), etc.)

 6. Once you have finished editing your php.ini file, click Save Changes from the top right of the editing window.
 Important note: The php.ini file customisations will only apply to the directory it is placed in.
 In order to overcome this, you will need to make your php.ini file apply to all folders and sub folders (recursive).
 To do this follow this guide:

 **Modifying the .htaccess file to use a custom php.ini file throughout your website

 - 0 Users Found This Useful

-Login into cPanel using provided URL and its credentials Go to Database section Click on...
+Login into cPanel using provided URL and its credentials Go to Mail section Click on default...

-Login into cPanel using provided URL and its credentials Go to Mail section Click on Email...
+Login into cPanel using provided URL and its credentials Go to Database section Click on the...